0xDBFB7/covidinator/documents/notes/trace_reduction.md

 Put a bit of copper oxide in one of those pyrex funnels, pumped in some butane, and lit the end -  a wonderful fireball is produced.
 Used a second butane torch to heat the powder.
 CuO turned red hot, not quite self-sustaining - probably didn't have sufficient gas flow, but the oxide was definitely reduced to copper.
 Not sintered, either, but that's also a temperature effect.

 ----

+The whole thing could be gas-fired with propane or natural gas.
+Just racks of